Skip to main content

 Arts Engagement and Mental Health at Work

-Aims to explore how arts engagement can help to combat loneliness at work, thereby increasing working adults’ mental health and well-being.
+Exploring how arts engagement can help to combat loneliness at work, and increasing working adults’ mental health and well-being.

 people watching an orchestra